dieselfox1/fincommerce/packages/php/email-editor/docs/rendering.md

 # Email Rendering

-**The email renderer classes** are designed to render WordPress posts containing block-based content (saved in the Gutenberg editor) as HTML and plain-text suitable for email delivery.
+**The email renderer classes** are designed to render finpress posts containing block-based content (saved in the Gutenberg editor) as HTML and plain-text suitable for email delivery.
 These classes provide the core functionality for converting block editor content into email-compatible formats.

-The email rendering system includes **Core Blocks Integration** that provides dedicated renderers for WordPress core blocks.
+The email rendering system includes **Core Blocks Integration** that provides dedicated renderers for finpress core blocks.
 This integration is essential for generating email client compatible HTML output - without these block-specific renderers, the rendered HTML would not be suitable for email clients.

 ## Table of Contents